JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-hibernate-jpa/hibernate-jpa-spring-boot/index.md

 ## Hibernate/JPA and Spring Boot

-* How Hibernate works together with Spring Boot
+* How Hibernate works together with Spring Boot.
-* What Spring Data JPA is
+* What is Spring Data JPA?
-* What Spring Data JDBC is
+* What is Spring Data JDBC?